ray-project/ray/doc/source/ray-observability/ray-metrics.rst

      - Current number of actors in a particular state.
 The State label is described by `rpc::ActorTableData <https://github.com/ray-project/ray/blob/e85355b9b593742b4f5cb72cab92051980fa73d3/src/ray/protobuf/gcs.proto#L85>`_ proto in gcs.proto.
 The actor class name is available in the Name label.
    * - `ray_resources`
      - `Name`, `State`
      - Logical resource usage for each node of the cluster.
-Each resource has some quantity that is in USED state vs AVAILABLE state.
+Each resource has some quantity that is `in either <https://github.com/ray-project/ray/blob/9eab65ed77bdd9907989ecc3e241045954a09cb4/src/ray/stats/metric_defs.cc#L188>`_ USED state vs AVAILABLE state.
 The Name label defines the resource name (e.g., CPU, GPU).
    * - `ray_object_store_memory`
      - `Location`, `ObjectState`
-     - Object store memory usage in bytes, `broken down <https://github.com/ray-project/ray/blob/master/src/ray/stats/metric_defs.cc>`_ by logical Location (SPILLED, IN_MEMORY, etc.), and ObjectState (UNSEALED, SEALED).
+     - Object store memory usage in bytes, `broken down <https://github.com/ray-project/ray/blob/9eab65ed77bdd9907989ecc3e241045954a09cb4/src/ray/stats/metric_defs.cc#L231>`_ by logical Location (SPILLED, IN_MEMORY, etc.), and ObjectState (UNSEALED, SEALED).
    * - `ray_node_cpu_utilization`
      - N/A
      - The CPU utilization per node as a percentage quantity (0..100).
 This should be scaled by the number of cores per node to convert the units into cores.